The dangers of assuming that others have it easier

 Resilience-promoting exercises are effective methods of reducing stress because they make us feel like we have more resources and fewer demands.

-When I start getting angry that things seem easier for others, my default is to turn inward.
 What really helps me is to get out of my head entirely and try to make someone else’s day better.
-But being able to reach out and connect gives me strength in simply knowing that I’m not alone.
+Being able to reach out and connect gives me strength in simply knowing that I’m not alone.
 Most current schools of self-help or self-improvement miss this important step: sometimes, the best thing we can do to help ourselves is to help someone else.